Planning-Inspectorate/appeal-planning-decision/README.md

 You will need to install the dependencies locally, even though we're using Docker Compose to run locally.

-The easiest way to do that is to run `make install`, which will cycle through every folder and install npm dependencies.
+Run `npm ci` in the root of the repo to install all dependencies.

-Adding new dependencies currently requires setting workspaces to false
+Add new dependencies in the usual way:

 ```
-npm install #new-package# --workspaces=false
+npm install <new-package>
 ```

 ## Running